 - Higashimatsuyama Norin Park

 Himawari Hiroba in Kasukabe has approximately 240,000 sunflowers .
-Unfortunately I have no personal experience with this location.
-Moreover, I wasn’t able to confirm in time for this article that they will open this year.
+Unfortunately I have no personal experience with this location, but I do have an event post up for the sunflowers in Ushijima in Kasukabe!

 If you like lotus, Kodai Hasu no Sato is a must visit.
 Not only because the flowers and park are beautiful, but because the lotus have a fascinating history.
 Read more here.

 Saitama is the largest producer of Salvia in Japan.
-The Salvia are early this year – they are already blooming in Omiya Hana no Oka (July 2020).
+The Salvia in Omiya Hana no Oka generally bloom around the end of July.
+In 2021 they were actually well early, blooming in June.
+They have already started in 2022 too, but will need another week or two to look picture perfect!
 They should be in bloom until around early October.

-The above is only a sample, there are also Yamayuri, Coleus, Petuna and several other flowers that bloom in summer in Saitama.
+The above is only a sample, there are also marigold, lilies, Yamayuri, Coleus, Petuna, Water hyacinth and several other flowers that bloom in summer in Saitama.